andrergcosta/php-fpm-xdebug/README.md

 # PHP-FPM
-PHP-FPM to use with NGINX.
+PHP-FPM, with xdebug enabled, for use with NGINX.